Four reasons to recommend investments in early-stage companies

 Taking the risk of backing a company in the early stages of its growth means investors can maximise the growth opportunity.
 What’s more, the UK is a very attractive market for early-stage investments.

 Britain is renowned for nurturing young innovative companies.
-The UK is now only behind the US and China for creating unicorns, which are private businesses valued at over $1 billion (£722 million).
+The UK is now only behind the US, China and India for creating unicorns, which are private businesses valued at over $1 billion (£722 million).

 Recent success stories include second-hand fashion app Depop, purchased by US e-commerce giant Etsy in a deal worth $1.6 billion.
 Another is online used car retailer Cazoo, which listed on the New York Stock Exchange.